Are you preparing for the 2019 tax season?

 - April 17 is the tax deadline for taxpayers who live in Maine or Massachusetts due to Patriots’ Day and Emancipation Day in the District of Columbia

-Click here to read about what changes you need to pay attention to when filing in the 2019 tax season.
+Click here to read about what changes you need to pay attention to when filing your 2018 taxes.

 With Priortax, you just need to gather your income statements such as your W-2 or 1099 and follow a few steps.